Pigs in a Polka: Reception

 Animation historian Greg Ford writes, "Friz Freleng invaded Disney territory with Pigs in a Polka, an irreverent reworking of Disney's breakthrough The Three Little Pigs (1933), here reimagined and propelled in its entirety by Brahms' Hungarian Dances.
 From the obligatory scene-setting rigamarole of the three pigs slapping together their three separate houses of straw, matchsticks and bricks, it's abundantly clear that Friz means to reapply the same tweaked synchronization of classical music to animated action that he achieved in the Franz Liszt-driven Rhapsody in Rivets (1941).
 The music-action symbiosis is, if anything, more accentuated than before."

 Home media

 This film can be found in the Looney Tunes Golden Collection: Volume 3 disc 3, Warner Bros.
-Home Entertainment Academy Awards Animation Collection and several low-budget home video and DVD releases.
+Home Entertainment Academy Awards Animation Collection disc 2, Looney Tunes Platinum Collection: Volume 3 disc 1, and several low-budget home video and DVD releases.

 This is one of the 61 pre-1948 WB cartoons to fall into the public domain as United Artists did not renew the copyright in time.